prabhatsharma/prabhatsharma.in/content/blog/how-to-connect-to-kubernetes-cluster-resources-using-openvpn-for-local-development.md

 We have successfully accessed our kubernetes ClusterIP service from our laptop.

-You could access any service in your kubernetes cluster using this mechanism during your development from yur laptop where your code needs to access those services.
+You could access any service in your kubernetes cluster using this mechanism during your development from your laptop where your code needs to access those services.